swaroopch/byte-of-python/exceptions.md

 Observe that the `KeyboardInterrupt` exception is thrown and the program quits.
 However, before the program exits, the finally clause is executed and the file object is always closed.

 Notice that a variable assigned a value of 0 or `None` or a variable which is an empty sequence or collection is considered `False` by Python.
-This is why we can use `if: f` in the code above.
+This is why we can use `if f:` in the code above.

 Also note that we use `sys.stdout.flush()` after `print` so that it prints to the screen immediately.